Gordon-K/packet_captures/README.md

 # packet_captures
-Script to help look for memory leaks on Checkpoint appliances
+Script to assist with taking packet captures on Checkpoint GWs
 ## To Use
 1. Put Script on GW
 2. Run the following commands from expert mode: